East Africa cricket team

-The East Africa cricket team was a team representing the countries of Kenya, Uganda, Tanzania and later Zambia.
+The East Africa cricket team was a multi-national cricket team representing the countries of Uganda, Kenya, Tanzania and Zambia.
 Their first game was against Rhodesia in 1951.
 East Africa appeared in the 1975 World Cup and the 1979, 1982 and 1986 ICC Trophies.
 In the last two of these Kenya was represented in its own right, so that East Africa was effectively a Ugandan, Tanzanian and Zambian team.

 East Africa was an associate member of the ICC from 1966 to 1989, after which its place was taken by East and Central Africa.

 History

 Cricket in the area began following British colonisation in the late nineteenth century.
 Most games were played on an 'officials vs settlers' basis initially, with no inter-territorial games being played.
 After the influx of Indian labourers into Africa to build the region's railway network the popularity of cricket expanded and by the end of World War II was one of the most played sports in the area.
 Consequently, the East Africa Cricket Conference was founded in 1951 as the governing body for cricket in the region.
 It administered the inter-colonial matches between its initial three member countries of Kenya, Uganda, Tanganyika.
 Later that year a combined team of the East African countries hosted a tour by the Rhodesian cricket team.

 East Africa's next recorded match was in 1956 against a visiting Pakistani XI.
 Under the captaincy of Denis Dawson (brother of South African test player Ossie Dawson) the East Africans were defeated in a 3-day match by 8 wickets.
 The next year in a match against the touring Sunder Cricket Club the East Africans were defeated by 9 wickets.
 In 1958 a South African team of non-European players toured the region and played one match against East Africa in Nairobi.
 This time captained by Malcolm Ronaldson, a former first-class player for Eastern Province, East Africa was beaten in the three day match by the South African Non-Europeans by 7 wickets.

 East Africa played several touring teams in the 1960s.
 In 1962 they played two games against the Commonwealth XI cricket team.
 In the first in Nairobi (10 to 12 February 1962) the East Africans were beaten by 20 runs.
 The match was best remembered by a fast paced unbeaten century by Basil D'Oliviera in the Commonwealth team's second innings.
 In the second match in October, also in Nairobi, the Commonwealth team beat East Africa by 118 runs.
 The Marylebone Cricket Club (MCC) toured in 1963/4 playing three games in Uganda, one in Tanganyika and seven in Kenya.
 One of the games was against the East African team in Kampala where the MCC won by an innings and 71 runs.
 In August 1967 India toured and played one 3-day first-class match.
 India won by 8 wickets.
 An International XI of English first-class players visited in 1968 and played a 3-day match against East Africa in Nairobi.
 The match was drawn.